carterjoseph/PracticalMachineLearningProject/Prediction-Project.md

 ## Packages

-Firstly, the appropriate packages to be used throughout the project were loaded.
+Firstly, the appropriate packages to be used throughout the project were loaded, as well as setting the seed for reproducibility.